rohit-tiwari-leo/GH-300-Excercises/Miniproject1.md

 - Creating Copilot Instructions
 - Iteratively improving AI-generated code
 - Reviewing and validating AI suggestions
-- Understanding when to use Chat, Edit, Agent, and Plan modes
+- Understanding when to use Chat, Agent, and Plan modes

 ---